Africana Studies

 Fall, Spring, Variable

-WLT 266md Colloquium: Topics in South African Literature and Film (4 Credits)
+WLT 266md Colloquium: Topics in South African Literature and Film-Modern (4 Credits)

-A study of South African literature and film with a focus on adaptation of literary texts to the screen.
-The course pays particular attention to the ways in which the political, economic and cultural forces of colonialism and apartheid have shaped contemporary South African literature and film: for what purposes do South African filmmakers adapt novels, biographies and memoirs to the screen?
-How do these adaptations help us visualize the relationship between power and violence in apartheid and post-apartheid South Africa?
-How do race, class, gender, sexuality and ethnicity complicate our understanding racial, political and gender-based violence in South Africa?
+A study of South African literature and cinema from apartheid era to the present.
+The course focuses on the ways in which the political, economic and cultural forces of colonialism and apartheid have shaped culture and politics in contemporary South Africa.
+The course also pays attention to the ways in which literature and film helps us visualize the relationship between power and violence in apartheid and post-struggle South Africa.
 Enrollment limited to 18. {L}

 Fall, Spring, Variable